carbonext-tech/api-b2b-docs/docs/permissions.md

 # Permission List

-Request to get the list of permissions which define what the user interacts with, edits, adds or removes from the API.
+Request to get the list of permissions that define what the user interacts with, edits, adds, or removes from the API.

 ## Permission List [GET]